knowflo/knowflo/README.md

 [Heroku](http://knowflo.info) that you can try out if you like.
 Note that the public test group may be cleaned out from time to time.

+## Configuration

+You'll want to configure the Facebook and Algolia integrations (or disable those components).
+If you're deploying on Heroku you can set these as environment variables.
+See <code>config/settings/default.rb</code> for app-specific configuration settings.

 ## Note on Patches / Pull Requests

 * Fork the project.